Aaron-Branham97/Tic-Tac-Toe/README.md

   <img src="Pictures/XThirdTurn.PNG" width="350"/>
 </p>

-Player X then places his/her token in the Middle-Middle tile to keep O from winning and to garreentee his win!
-He will either get the win with the middle vertical three in a row or the diagnal from the Top-Left to Bottom-Right.
+Player X then places his/her token in the Middle-Middle tile to keep O from winning and to guarantee his win!
+He will either get the win with the middle vertical three in a row or the diagonal from the Top-Left to Bottom-Right.

 <p align="center">
   <img src="Pictures/OThirdTurn.PNG" width="350"/>
 </p>

-Player O places his/her token in the Bottom-Right tile to keep stop the diagnal win for Player X.
+Player O places his/her token in the Bottom-Right tile to keep stop the diagonal win for Player X.

 <p align="center">
   <img src="Pictures/XFourthTurn.PNG" width="350"/>